Everything You Should Know About Pies

 TARTS

-A very good way in which to utilize these scraps is to make tarts of various kinds and shapes out of them.
+A very good way in which to utilize pastry scraps is to make tarts of various kinds and shapes out of them.
 There are a number of attractive ways in which jam, jelly, marmalade, fruit butter, fresh fruits, apple sauce, stewed prunes, or other cooked or canned fruit may be utilized for the making of tarts.
-These little pastry desserts are the delight of children, most of whom may be permitted occasionally to eat such a satisfactory delicacy.
+These little pastry desserts are the delight of children and the whole family.
+They are very satisfactory delicacy.

 Before attempting to use the pastry scraps, work them together with the hands.
 Then roll the piece out with the rolling pin until it is the required thickness and cut it out in the shape desired.
 To make a simple variety of tart, cut two rounds of the paste with a cooky cutter.
 In one of these, whichever is to be used for the top, make three or four small holes, using a thimble or some other small cutter.
 Bake these shapes in the oven separately, and after baking spread the whole one with jelly or jam and over this place the one containing the holes.